OJaimeDelas/iob-soc-ibex/README.md

 ```Bash
 make fpga-test
 ```
-The FPGA test contents can be edited in IOb-SoC's top Makefile.
+The FPGA test contents can be edited in IOb-SoC-Ibex's top Makefile.

 To configure the serial port connected to the FPGA board, set the corresponding environment variable for that board.
 The environment variables for each board are available in their [`board.mk`](https://github.com/IObundle/py2hwsw/blob/main/py2hwsw/hardware/fpga/vivado/basys3/board.mk) file.